 That said, there are plenty of digital marketing tools that are not available due to the previously mentioned technical limitations.

 WordPress.com only allows Google Analytics with their Business plan.
 Additionally, they do not allow tracking or conversion pixels (ie from Google or Facebook).
 They also do not allow specific technical SEO additions such as Schema, category page edits or other technical fixes.
+However – they do allow some SEO plugins on their Business Plan – like the ever incredible Yoast SEO.

 Weebly allows more scripts and tagging.
 They also have more technical SEO options, but even with Weebly, you can’t do all the SEO or technical marketing work.
-On the upside, for many beginner / small websites, implementing tags & technical fixes are not (and should not) be high priority.
+On the upside, for many beginner / small websites, implementing tags & technical fixes are not (and should not) be a high priority.

 If you want to do all the marketing things – a self-hosted WordPress website will allow even beginners to implement highly advanced tactics ranging from implementing tags, tracking data to advanced SEO changes to running email opt-ins, schema, a/b tests and anything you could possibly want to do.